theshadow27/docs-mcp-server/README.md

 - **Searching/Finding:** Accepts specific versions, partials, or ranges (`X.Y.Z`, `X.Y`, `X`, `X.x`).
 Falls back to the latest older version if the target doesn't match.
 Omitting the version targets the latest available.
 Explicitly searching `--version ""` targets unversioned documents.
 - **Unversioned Docs:** Libraries can have documentation stored without a specific version (by omitting `--version` during scrape).
 These can be searched explicitly using `--version ""`.
 The `find-version` command will also report if unversioned docs exist alongside any semver matches.

+## Development

+For details on the project's architecture and design principles, please see [ARCHITECTURE.md](ARCHITECTURE.md).

+_Notably, the vast majority of this project's code was generated by the AI assistant Cline, leveraging the capabilities of this very MCP server._

 ### Environment Setup

+**Note:** This `.env` file setup is primarily needed when running the server manually (e.g., `node dist/server.js`) or during local development/testing using the CLI (`docs-mcp`).
+When configuring the server for Claude Desktop (see "Installation"), the `OPENAI_API_KEY` is typically set directly in the `claude_desktop_config.json` file, and this `.env` file is not used by the Claude integration.

 1. Create a `.env` file based on `.env.example`: